 Infrequent Access, Reduced Redundancy & Archival Storage

-Amazon S3 is divided by Standard, Standard I/A, RRS, and Glacier.
-In Standard I/A class the accessibility of object is reduced, therefore it poorly suits for files that can be requested by the websites or applications.
+Amazon S3 is divided by Standard, Standard IA Z-IA, RRS, and Glacier.
+In Standard I/A and Z-IA classes the accessibility of an object is reduced, therefore it poorly suits for files that can be requested by the websites or applications.
 Reduced Redundancy Storage (RRS) class assumes the higher probability of losing an object, so it’s not wise to store crucial data there.
 Use it for tons of user images or for files that have another copy stored locally instead.

 Amazon Glacier is also described as an Amazon S3 class by AWS, but in fact represents a standalone archival storage for data that is almost never accessed: older backup versions, family archives, etc. Archiving helps users to reduce the overall storage cost and get rid of the outdated files.